Sciss/ScalaOSC/README.md

 The supported transports are UDP and TCP.
 A TCP server option is currently missing.
 If you need one, have a look at [NetUtil](http://www.sciss.de/netutil/).

-ScalaOSC comes with a codec conforming with the strict [OSC 1.0 specification](http://opensoundcontrol.org/spec-1_0), as well as allowing for the optional types `h` (64-bit integer), `d` (64-bit floating point) and encoding OSC packets themselves as `b` blobs, as used by SuperCollider.
-The codecs are customizable, thus support for other tags such as the booleans `T` and `F`, characters `c` or arrays `[ ]` should be possible.
+ScalaOSC comes with a codec conforming with the strict [OSC 1.0 specification](http://opensoundcontrol.org/spec-1_0).
+It can be configured to use the types `h` (64-bit integer), `d` (64-bit floating point), to encode OSC packets themselves as `b` blobs (as used by SuperCollider), to support the boolean tags `T` and `F` and many other optional types of OSC 1.1, including array wrapping with `[` and `]`.
+The API also allows to extend the codec with custom types.

 ### documentation and examples